miranda-hawkes/induction-tutorials/Building-A-RESTful-API-With-Scala-Play/Part3.md

 1. Run the tests - this scenario should fail.

-2. Update the controller method to catch any `GenericDriverException` using a `recover` block.
+2. Update the controller method to catch any generic `ReactiveMongoException` using a `recover` block.

 ```
 dataRepository.create(dataModel).map(_ => Created) recover {
-  case _: GenericDriverException => InternalServerError(Json.obj(
+  case _: ReactiveMongoException => InternalServerError(Json.obj(
     "message" -> "Error adding item to Mongo"
   ))
 }